Tsuen Wan line: Construction

 The Tsuen Wan line was the second of the three original lines of the MTR network.
-The initial plan for this line is somewhat different from the current line, especially in the names and the construction characteristics of the New Territories section.
+The initial plan for this line was somewhat different from the current line, especially in the names and the construction characteristics of the New Territories section.

 The original plan envisioned a terminus in a valley further west of the present Tsuen Wan station.
 That Tsuen Wan West station is different from the current Tsuen Wan West station on the Tuen Ma line, which is located under land reclaimed at a much later time.
-The line was supposed to run underground in Tsuen Wan rather than as currently on the ground level.
+The line was supposed to run underground in Tsuen Wan rather than on the ground level, as is currently the case.

 The approved route was truncated, terminating at Tsuen Wan station.
 The construction of the Tsuen Wan Extension project was approved in 1975 and commenced soon afterwards.
 Testing of the new line began on 1 March 1982.

 The extension was formally opened on 10 May 1982 by Sir Philip Haddon-Cave, the acting governor and former chairman of the Mass Transit Railway Provisional Authority.
 The project was opened seven and a half months ahead of schedule, and cost HK$3.9 billion, under budget compared to the original estimate of HK$4.1 billion.

-The new section from Tsuen Wan to Lai King and skipping all intermediate stations to Prince Edward opened on 10 May 1982 and joined the section under Nathan Road in Kowloon that had been in service since 1979 as part of the Kwun Tong line.
+The new section from Tsuen Wan to Lai King and skipping all intermediate stations to Prince Edward opened on 17 May 1982 and joined the section under Nathan Road in Kowloon that had been in service since 1979 as part of the Kwun Tong line.
 On opening, Prince Edward was an interchange-only station with no option to enter or exit.
 It did not become a standard station until the remaining stations on the line in Sham Shui Po District, i.e. Sham Shui Po, Cheung Sha Wan, Lai Chi Kok and Mei Foo, opened a week later.

 Several stations differ in names or location from the initial plan.
 During planning, Kwai Hing was named Kwai Chung, Kwai Fong was Lap Sap Wan (literally "rubbish bay", as the location was close to a now-disused landfill in Gin Drinker's Bay), Lai Wan (now Mei Foo) was Lai Chi Kok, Lai Chi Kok was Cheung Sha Wan, Cheung Sha Wan was So Uk.
 These stations were all renamed in English and Chinese before service began.

 Upon the opening of the Island line, Chater, Waterloo, and Argyle, originally named based on the streets crossing or above the stations, Chater Road, Argyle Street, and Waterloo Road respectively, were renamed to Central, Yau Ma Tei, and Mong Kok, resembling the names of the station in Chinese.
 Lai Wan was renamed to Mei Foo in both English and Chinese.

 Mong Kok station was planned to be built a bit further north of its present location and Sham Shui Po a bit further south of its present location before the need to accommodate an intermediate station, Prince Edward.